Shkhara

-Shkhara (შხარა; Шхара) is a mountain peak and the highest point in the country of Georgia.
+Shkhara (შხარა; Ушхара; Шхара) is a mountain peak and the highest point in Georgia.
 It is located on the Georgia–Russia border, in Russia's Kabardino-Balkaria region on the northern side, and the Svaneti region of Georgia in the south.
-Shkhara is the highest peak of the Greater Caucasus Mountain Range since both Elbrus and Dykhtau are located along the side ranges which lie to the north of the Greater Caucasus Range.
-Shkhara lies 88 km north of the city of Kutaisi, Georgia's second-largest city, and closer to the townlet of Mestia in Svaneti.
-The summit lies in the central part of the Greater Caucasus Mountain Range, to the south-east of Mount Elbrus, Europe's highest mountain.
+Shkhara is the highest peak of the Greater Caucasus Mountain Range since both Elbrus and Dykhtau are located along the side ranges, which lie to the north of it.
+Shkhara lies 88 km north of Kutaisi, Georgia's third-largest city, and right at the townlet of Mestia.
+The summit lies in the central part of the Greater Caucasus Mountain Range, south-east of Mount Elbrus, Europe's highest mountain.
 Shkhara is the third-highest peak in the Caucasus, just behind Dykh-Tau.

 Morphology

 Shkhara is the high point and the eastern anchor of a massif known as the Bezengi Wall, a 11-12 km ridge.
 It is a large, steep peak in a heavily glaciated region, and presents serious challenges to mountaineers.
 Its north face (on the Russian side) is 1500 m high and contains several classic difficult routes.
 The significant sub-summit Shkhara West, at 5068 m, is a climbing objective in its own right, and a traverse of the entire Bezingi Wall is considered "Europe's longest, most arduous, and most committing expedition".